 How does wood style Makuti Grained stone coated roofing tiles achieve imitation wood texture?

-The imitation wood texture on wood-style Makuti Grained stone-coated roofing tiles is achieved through a combination of manufacturing techniques and the use of specialized materials.
+wood-style Makuti Grained stone-coated roofing tiles is achieved through a combination of manufacturing techniques and the use of specialized materials.
 Here's how the imitation wood texture is typically created on these roofing tiles:

 Embossing or Molding: One of the key methods used to create the imitation wood texture is embossing or molding.
 During the manufacturing process, the steel core of the roofing tile is pressed between rollers or molds that have been specially designed to replicate the texture of natural wood.
 These rollers or molds are engraved with intricate patterns that mimic the grain and texture of wood.